tiararosebiezetta/HerokuDynoSwitcher/README.md

 This will make your app restart once more in those days though besides the usual 24h restart in heroku free tier.

 ## How?
 I am dumb.
-I'm not good at python, it's more like an idea for now.
-But I'll try to make this done as a challenge.
+I'm not good at python, but I'll try to make this done as a challenge.
+See `script.py` for the progress.
 Ah btw, this script will need to run continuously to work, so most likely, the platform to use is Railway.